windmill-labs/windmilldocs/src/pages/hiring.md

 1. You send an email at hiring@windmill.dev with all the information you deem useful about you.
-2. You will receive an answer in 24h, an invite for a 30min or 1h chat.
+2. You will receive an answer in 24h, an invite for a 30min.
 3. We iterate until we both see a mutual fit

 ## Equity

 The equity grant is generous and vested over 4 years with a cliff of 6 months which is also the end of the trial period.
-It is granted as stock options or BSPCE if applicable.
+It is granted as stock options.

 ## Salary

-We offer competitive salaries.
+We offer salaries in the 90th quantile.
+Great people deliver immense values and should be rewarded in consequence.

-## windmill.dev current team
+## Windmill.dev current team

 windmill.dev is currently a project led by [@rubenfiszel](https://www.linkedin.com/in/rubenfiszel/) as a solo founder &